← All guides

 Doneness: 145°F and flakes cleanly

-Pull hot-smoked salmon at 145°F internal, the standard safe temperature for fish.
+Pull hot-smoked salmon at 145°F internal, the USDA safe minimum for fish.
 The reliable non-thermometer check is texture: press a fork into the thickest part, and it should flake apart cleanly along the fish’s natural segments rather than looking translucent or resisting the fork.

 Why a dry brine helps first